shoprunback/documentation/source/includes/api/catalog/_brand.md

 }
 ```

+By default, once your **retailer account is created and your company details entered**, a **default Brand is created**.
+But you **can add your own Brands** if you have multiple Brands in your catalog.

-This endpoint create a new brand.
+This endpoint creates a new Brand.

 ### HTTP Request